slbauman/multilevel-chess/README.md

 * Add saving and loading of games.

 ## Notes
-* So far this has only been tested with [Alacritty](https://github.com/alacritty/alacritty) and [kitty](https://github.com/kovidgoyal/kitty) terminal emulators in Linux.
+* So far this has only been tested with [alacritty](https://github.com/alacritty/alacritty) and [kitty](https://github.com/kovidgoyal/kitty) terminal emulators in Linux.
+* You will likely need to increase your font size for a better experience.
+CTRL + increases font size in alacritty and CTRL-SHIFT + increases the font size in kitty.